VinodLouis/Polymer2.0-poc/README.md

-Application is live at [DEMO](http://www.vinodlouis.com/demos/weather-forecast)
+Application is live at [DEMO](http://www.vinodlouis.com/demos/weather-forecast) For better result view it in google chrome.
 ## Runnig the Application

 GLobal dependency on [Polymer CLI](https://www.npmjs.com/package/polymer-cli) as its used as development/testing server.
 The other libraries depedency are listed in bower.json file